run-llama/create-llama/templates/types/streaming/fastapi/README-template.md

 ```
 docker run \
   -v $(pwd)/.env:/app/.env \
-  -v ./storage:/app/storage \ # Can remove this option if you us a vector data base
+  -v ./storage:/app/storage \ # Can remove this option if you us a vector database
+  -p 8000:8000 \
   <your_backend_image_name> \
-  -p 8000:8000
 ```

 ## Learn More